Comforting and cheesy oven-baked chicken and chorizo risotto, on the table in just 35 minutes!

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Preheat the oven to 180°c (160 fan/ 350F/ Gas 4).
-In a lidded casserole, heat the oil and fry the onion and garlic for a few minutes to soften.
-Add the chicken, chorizo and thyme and cook until the chicken changes colour.
+One: Preheat the oven to 180°c (160°F/350°F/Gas 4).
+In a lidded casserole, heat the oil and fry the onion and garlic for a few minutes until soft.
+Add the chicken, chorizo, and thyme and cook until the chicken changes colour.

-Two: Stir in the arborio rice before pouring in the white wine if using.
+Two: Stir in the arborio rice and then add in the white wine.
+Let the wine reduce by half.

-Three: Once the white wine has evaporated, pour in the stock, bring to the boil then cover with a lid and bake in the oven for 25 minutes.
+Three: Pour in the stock, bring to a boil then cover with a lid and bake in the oven for 25 minutes.

 Four: Add the petit pois for the final 5 minutes of cooking.
 If the rice is looking a little bit dry, also add some recently boiled water from your kettle.
 Season and serve with grated Parmesan.